nvndy27/VNU-HUS-IntroAI-MiniProject/README.md

 ### 📋 Requirements
 - **Format:**
   + The report must be typed and clearly formatted, exported as a PDF (recommended to use LaTeX)
-  + A copy must be stored in the GitHub repository, one submitted on Canvas, and two printed copies (one for the instructor and one for the TA)
+  + A copy of the report must be stored in the GitHub repository corresponding to the project (will be assigned in [GitHub Classroom](https://classroom.github.com/) with this repository as the initial template), two submitted on Canvas (one for the instructor and one for the TA), and two printed copies (one for the instructor and one for the TA).
+The same for presentation slides (no printed copies required).
-- **Repository:** Include PDF report, slides, and all relevant materials
+- **Repository:** Include PDF report, slides, and all relevant codes and materials.
+(If the size exceeds GitHub's limit, consider uploading to other platforms like Google Drive or Dropbox and put the link to the documentation)
 - **Team Work:** Ensure to acknowledge contributions from all team members
 - **Code Documentation:** All code must be well-documented with:
   + Clear comments explaining complex logic and algorithms